Published Dec 16, 2021

 • Previously unsuccessful with medical treatment for obesity

-Weight loss surgeries for aesthetic reasons are not covered.
+Weight loss procedures for aesthetic reasons are not covered.

 Note: Learn more about bariatric surgery and Medicare coverage at this resource.